-Our revenues and local expenses are recorded in the functional currencies of our operating entities; therefore, amounts we earn outside the U.S. are negatively impacted by the stronger U.S. dollar and positively impacted by the weaker U.S. dollar.
-Considering the results by country and the associated functional currency, our consolidated operating income for 2014 and 2013 were not significantly influenced by the changes in foreign currency exchange rates when compared to the immediately prior year.
+Our revenues and local expenses are recorded in the functional currencies of our operating entities, and then are translated into U.S. dollars for reporting purposes; therefore, amounts we earn outside the U.S. are negatively impacted by a stronger U.S. dollar and positively impacted by a weaker U.S. dollar.
+Considering the results by country and the associated functional currency, we estimate that our reported consolidated operating income for 2015 was 14% less due to changes in foreign currency exchange rates when compared to 2014.
+Our 2014 consolidated operating income was not significantly influenced by the changes in foreign currency exchange rates when compared to 2013.
 If significant, in our discussion we will refer to the impact of fluctuations in foreign currency exchange rates in our comparison of operating segment results.
-To provide further perspective on the impact of foreign currency exchange rates, the following table shows the changes in values relative to the U.S. dollar during 2014 and 2013, of the currencies of the countries in which we have our most significant operations:
+To provide further perspective on the impact of foreign currency exchange rates, the following table shows the changes in values relative to the U.S. dollar during 2015 and 2014, of the currencies of the countries in which we have our most significant operations: